Kyanji/VINCENT/README.md

 * NSL-KDD
 * UNSW-NB15

-* The datasets of images created by using [MAGNETO](https://github.com/Kyanji/MAGNETO/) are uploaded in the folder [IMAGES DATASETS](https://drive.google.com/file/d/1MBMnjk9ipmvQaRe9IgsPTdRZrrGsqO9k/view?usp=sharing) used are:
+* The datasets of images created by using [MAGNETO](https://github.com/Kyanji/MAGNETO/) are uploaded in the folder [IMAGES DATASETS](https://drive.google.com/file/d/1MBMnjk9ipmvQaRe9IgsPTdRZrrGsqO9k/view?usp=sharing)

 ## How to use